Get a student from Business Economics and Information Technology as an intern

 Extra manpower for management and quality IT usage

-An internship agreement is a wonderful opportunity to resolve concrete tasks and at the same time meet a student who is almost finished their BA in Business Economics and Information Technology, and who is able to look at the company’s areas of work with a different set of eyes.
+An intern is a wonderful opportunity to resolve concrete tasks and at the same time meet a student who is almost finished their BA in Business Economics and Information Technology, and who is able to look at the company’s areas of work with a different set of eyes.

 With an internship agreement you get: